mos-polytech/2017/README.md

 > 0.5 for homeworks
 >

-Homeworks and tests uses percents to calculate how many tasks you passed.
+Homeworks and tests use percents to calculate how many tasks you have passed.

 ### Criteria